 A few thoughts on how to get the most out of using online resources to help you manage your type 1 diabetes.

 This website exists to encourage more people to access the support and help which is available online.
-The vast majority of people who you 'meet' in the diabetes online community (#DOC) are lovely, friendly, helpful types.
+The vast majority of people who you 'meet' in the diabetes online community (#DOC and #GBdoc) are lovely, friendly, helpful types.
 Living with diabetes can be a very lonely, frustrating experience and it can really help to compare notes with people who instinctively 'get it', but you must always bear in mind that you don't actually know anything about any of these people.
 Whether they have any of the expertise and experience they claim to have.
 Always, always, always treat everything you read online with a pinch of salt.
 And it is safest to always check with your doctor, nurse or healthcare professional before making any changes to your diabetes management.

 "Your Diabetes May Vary" is a fundamental principle of the #DOC.
 Just because something works well for one person does not mean that it will work the same way for you.
 Be particularly careful if people start confidently throwing numbers around for doses and corrections without first knowing a lot of detail about your current diabetes management, and explaining their reasoning very clearly.